Create an invoice from an accepted proposal

 Record payments as they arrive

-Update the invoice with each payment so the event balance and invoice status stay accurate over time.
+Record each payment against the invoice so the event balance and invoice status stay accurate over time.

 What happens next

-As payments are recorded, the invoice status can move from sent to part paid and then to paid.
+As payments are recorded, the invoice moves from Awaiting payment to Partially paid and then Paid.
+If the due date passes first, it shows as Overdue.
 Keep the invoice tied to the event so the commercial trail stays intact.